 Portion Contortion: Portion Control and Distortion

-Food shared from a big plate is how most people in the world eat today.
-In the Westernised world, we do not share food from a centre platter any more.
+Food shared from one big plate is how most people in the world eat today.
+In the Westernised world, we do not share food from a center platter anymore.
 We eat the whole big plate to ourselves because it is put in front of us.

 Portion Contortion: Portion Distortion